 1. Co-relating sickness to underperformance

 One of the most common mistakes in identifying underperformance is sickness.
-When an employee returns from prolonged sick leave, their performance is not high.
+Employees’ performance can be low when they return from prolonged sick leave.
 This is not an underperforming employee.
+Employees take some time to get back to routine.

 2. Shortcomings in the onboarding process